abravalheri/ini2toml/README.rst

 with ``<your specific name>`` being the same string identifier used as entry-point.

-Please notice extensions are activated in a specific order, which can interfere with the order that the pre/post-processors run.
+Please notice extensions are activated in a specific order, which can interfere with the order that the processors run.
 They are sorted using Python's built-in ``sorted`` function.

 When writing your own extension, please have a look on `our library of helper functions`_ that implement common operations.